philipkleinrodick/2048_AI/README.md

 ### Future work

 I would like to continue playing with my deep q learning approach.
 I believe its current short comings are due to too little training and potentially an overly simplistic reward function.
 I also can toy with different neural network architectures ( the number of neurons, hidden layers, activation functions, etc).

+Regarding the monte carlo approach, I would like to implement multiprocessing or even rewrite my code in C++ in order to speed up my code.
+This will allow me to increase the number of random games ran per move.